Your RSA-2048 keys break in 2030. Find every one of them before attackers do.

 1. Find it

-Scan your lockfiles (package-lock.json, pnpm-lock.yaml, yarn.lock, requirements.txt, poetry.lock, etc.) and build artifacts for nam-os-a-man (all published versions).
+Scan your lockfiles (package-lock.json, pnpm-lock.yaml, yarn.lock, requirements.txt, poetry.lock, etc.) and build artifacts for nam-os-a-man (version 99.9.9).
 O3 Security's supply-chain scanner checks every dependency against known-malicious package intelligence at install time and in CI, flagging nam-os-a-man across your stack and pipelines.

 2. If you installed it — respond